TWSummer/RedditSmarter/proposal.md

 ##### Over the Weekend

 - [ ] Complete project proposal
+- [ ] Get familiar with snoowrap and D3 libraries

 ##### Day 1

+- [ ] Set up project file structure
+- [ ] Get webpack serving files to index.html
+- [ ] Create search component
+- [ ] Get snoowrap to begin pulling data from Reddit

 ##### Day 2

+- [ ] Add ability to limit search to a certain number of posts
+- [ ] Add ability to pause search
+- [ ] Write logic to group posts by time of day and both sum and average the total karma
+- [ ] Render total karma by time of day graph
+- [ ] Render average karma by time of day graph

 ##### Day 3

+- [ ] Add component to enter keywords for further analysis of post titles
+- [ ] Write logic to group posts based upon whether they contain the keywords
+- [ ] Render graph showing difference in average karma for posts with/without keywords

 ##### Day 4

+- [ ] Display margin of error bars on graphs
+- [ ] CSS styling
+- [ ] Begin work on bonus features

 ### Bonus Features

+- [ ] Add graph showing how number of characters in post title impacts average karma
+- [ ] Allow users to search for a username rather than a subreddit.
+For that username show graphs of number of posts by subreddit, average karma per post by subreddit (where the user has made at least a certain number of posts), average karma by time of day, and total karma over time.